-Standards of Compliance A system that actively communicates to various stakeholders the school's Vision, Mission, and Kto12 standards and directions and school's development of innovations in curriculum development, assessment and instruction 4 3 2 1 0 A system for monitoring and evaluating the extent of alignment of school operations with the school's philosophy, vision-mission, goals and objectives and accomplishment of curriculum goals 4 3 2 1 0 3.
+Standards of Compliance 1.
+A system that actively communicates to various stakeholders the school's Vision, Mission, and Kto12 standards and directions and school's innovations in curriculum development, assessment and instruction 4 3 2 1 0 2.
+A system for monitoring and evaluating the extent of alignment of school operations with the school's philosophy, vision-mission, goals and objectives and accomplishment of curriculum goals 4 3 2 1 0 3.
 Regular collection, interpretation and dissemination of data on student learning and performance to top and key school leaders towards informed decision-making 4 3 2 1 0 4.
 Continuous improvement of the curriculum and instruction through development activities in the Standards-based School Improvement Plan area of Curriculum, Assessment and Instruction 4 3 2 1 0 5.
-A supervisory program that: • • monitors and evaluates teachers' instructional effectiveness and use of the standards in curriculum development, assessment and instruction 4 3 2 1 0 provides coaching and mentoring activities for faculty in the teaching and learning of the Kto12 standards and 21st century skills 4 3 2 1 0 6.
+A supervisory program that: - monitors and evaluates the design and delivery of instruction on Kto12 standards in various modalities and integration of technology in teaching and learning 4 3 2 1 0 - provides coaching and mentoring activities for faculty in the teaching and learning of the Kto12 standards and 21st century skills 4 3 2 1 0 6.
 A system for teachers to periodically and collaboratively analyze data on student performance and plan interventions that enable students to meet the standards and related competencies 4 3 2 1 0 7.
-Provision for timely access to and optimum use of instructional resources, facilities materials and equipment 4 3 2 1 0 8.
-A professional development plan for the instructional leaders and academic coordinators that provides for their academic upgrading and updating them on 4 3 2 1 0 current trends in curriculum development, teaching and learning and instructional management A system for networking and establishing partnerships with various organizations and agencies and dialoguing with them on their possible contributions to the school's attainment of its philosophy, vision-mission, goals and objectives and curriculum goals 4 3 2 1 0 AREA RATING:
+Provision for timely access to and optimum use of instructional resources, facilities materials and equipment 4 3 2 1 0